deeporiginbio/deeporigin-client/docs/how-to/auth.md

 ![](../images/auth-confirm.png)

-and the python client will now return an access and refresh token.
-These tokens are also cached to disk and will automatically be used in subsequent interactions.
+The authentication process is then complete and access tokens are cached to disk, and will automatically be used in subsequent interactions.

 !!! info "Authenticating"